TomerFi/TomerFi/README.md

   I'm a Software Engineer.</br>
   *Java* is my weapon of choice, *Backend* is my area of expertise.</br>
-  Most days, I would prefer describing myself as a Java Programmer.</br>
+  Most days, I would prefer to describe myself as a Java Programmer.</br>

   I also code in *C#*, *Python*, *Groovy*, and a couple of other languages.</br>
   When they are more in line with what I'm working on at the time.